bartektomas/LinkAce/docs/v1/application/link-checks.md

 about the moved or broken links.
 The user can then react to this and check what happened to the link.

 Moved or broken links are highlighted in the user interface.

+## Disable link checks

+There can be several reasons why a link is or becomes unavailable, or broken in terms of LinkAce. if you receive multiple notifications that a link is broken, you can also disable the checks for this particular link.
+To do so, go to the corresponding link details page.
+On the right hand side you will notice a button "Disable check" and the current status.
+Clicking the button will disable any further checks.
+If you want to enable checks again, just click the button again.